Submit Proofs with zkVerifyJS

 console.log(accountInfo[0].reservedBalance);

-- Returns account information: address, nonce, freeBalance and reservedBalance.
+- Returns an array of account information: address, nonce, freeBalance and reservedBalance.
 Full session only, will not work in readOnly mode.

 zkVerifySession.addAccount